Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - Evelyne Fisher, Institut Polytechnique de Grenoble, Grenoble Alpes University

 ## Aknowledgements
-Special thanks to Alexander Pisch (president of SGTE and Evelyne Fisher for
+Special thanks to Alexander Pisch (president of SGTE) and Evelyne Fisher for their confidence in giving me this task.